yborai/zephyr/readme.md

 If any `*_json` argument will be omitted it will not appear in final review.
 To create `EC2 underutilized instances breakdown` review you also need to pass define_category_func.
 If this function is omitted, `EC2 underutilized instances breakdown` review will not be created.

+This function will create full account review on provided path.